 All-on-8 stands for the restoration of an edentulous patient with eight implants per jaw.
-Such a fixed restoration can be performed with titanium or ceramic implants.
+This type of restoration can be performed with titanium or ceramic implants.

-A total of 8 ceramic implants are placed in the edentulous jaw.
-Immediately after the implants are placed, the patient is given fixed temporary dentures made of plastic, which should not differ visually from the patient’s own teeth.
+A total of 8 ceramic implants are placed in each edentulous jaw.
+Immediately after the implants are placed, the patient is given fixed temporary dentures made of composite, which should not differ visually from the patient’s natural teeth.
 After about three months, the long-term temporaries are replaced with ceramic bridges.

-- The All-on-8 is possible with ceramic implants, which is preferable from the point of view of health and biology.
+- The All-on-8 is possible with ceramic implants, which is preferable in terms of biocompatibility and health.

 - This results in a balanced load on the bone and an even distribution of forces on the implants.

-- Since a fixed denture can be dispensed with, there is no blocking of the bone sutures.
+- Since there is no need for a fixed denture, there is no blocking of the bone sutures.

 - The concept can be implemented just as quickly as the All-on-4 concept.
 The patient gets fixed teeth in one day.